 For audit of the company’s annual report, the accounts and the administration of the board of directors and managing director, 1-2 auditors, with or without deputy auditors, shall be appointed.

 Notice to attend a general meeting shall be advertised in Post-och Inrikes Tidningar (The Official Swedish Gazette) and on the company website.
 At the time of notice, information about the notice shall be advertised in Svenska Dagbladet.
 The notice shall immediately, and at no cost for the recipient, be sent by post to those shareholders who so request and state their address.

 § 9 Application in Advance

-A shareholder who wishes to participate at a general meeting shall (i) be included in the transcript or other record of the share register as of five days before the meeting, and (ii) notify the company thereof not later than the date specified in the notice to attend the general meeting.
+A shareholder who wishes to participate at a general meeting shall in addition to the conditions for participation set forth in the Swedish Companies Act, notify the company thereof not later than the date specified in the notice to attend the general meeting.
 Such a date may not be a Sunday, other public holiday, Saturday, Midsummer Eve, Christmas Eve or New Year’s Eve and may not occur earlier than the fifth weekday prior to the general meeting.